-6. KEY AREAS TARGETED FOR 2018/19 AND FUTURE YEARS
+5. KEY AREAS TARGETED FOR 2019/20 AND FUTURE YEARS

-6.1 The latest update of the Council's Medium Term Financial Plan was approved on 4 October 2017 (Report No. 17/317 refers).
-The report sets the local context for what is widely anticipated to be a further period of considerable financial challenge for the public sector.
-The Medium Term Financial Plan will continue to be refined with the next update scheduled to be considered by Council on 3 October 2018.

-- 6.2 As well as a Final Revenue Budget for 2018/19, the Council also has in place Provisional Revenue Budgets for 2019/20 and 2020/21.
-These detailed Revenue Budgets complement the Medium Term Financial Plan and further demonstrate the Council's commitment to sustainable financial planning over the short to medium term and provide authority to officers to continue with the transformation of services delivery across the Council. - 6.3 "Building Ambition: the Council's Transformation Strategy 2015-2020", which was approved by the Council on 1 July 2015 (Report No. 15/292 refers) included a programme of major projects which would lead the Council into the next stage of its transformation journey.
+- 5.1 The latest update of the Council's Medium-Term Financial Plan was approved on 3 October 2018 (Report No. 18/326 refers).
+The report sets the local context for what is widely anticipated to be a continuing period of financial challenge for the public sector.
+The Medium Term Financial Plan will be refined with the next update scheduled to be considered by Council in December 2019. - 5.2 As well as a Final Revenue Budget for 2019/20, the Council also has in place Provisional Revenue Budgets for 2020/21 and 2021/22.
+These detailed Revenue Budgets complement the Medium-Term Financial Plan and further demonstrate the Council's commitment to sustainable financial planning over the short to medium term and provide authority to officers to continue with the transformation of services delivery across the Council. - 5.3 "Building Ambition: the Council's Transformation Strategy 2015-2020", which was approved by the Council on 1 July 2015 (Report No. 15/292 refers) included a programme of major projects which would lead the Council into the next stage of its transformation journey.
 The programme includes the introduction of revised service delivery models and ongoing improvement activities across the Council.
-The Strategic Policy and Resources Committee have received regular updates on transformational progress including financial and performance updates. - 6.4 As new transformation projects have been developed these have been approved by the Strategic Policy and Resources Committee and added to the original Transformation Strategy 2015-20. - 6.5 The identification and delivery of efficiency savings in 2018/19 and beyond will continue to play a significant role in the future management of the Council's finances.
-However, it is becoming increasingly unlikely that the delivery of efficiency savings alone will be sufficient to offset the projected increased demand for Council services and reductions in Council funding.
+The Strategic Policy and Resources Committee have received regular updates on transformational progress including financial and performance updates.